rh-telco-tigers/ocpcfbuild/README.md

 Review the "networking" section and ensure that the IP address ranges do not conflict in your network.
 You will also need to update networking.machineNetwork.cidr to match the network you are deploying your machines on.

 *Proxy Config*
-If we need to use Proxy - which means we are going to need to configure to use proxy including getting the SSL certificate that signed the proxy
+If you need to use Proxy to access outside resources, we will need to update the install-config.yaml file with a proxy section as listed below:
 Add the following to the install-config.yaml

 ```